International Summer School 'The Topography of Imperial Power: The Political and Cultural Space of Saint Petersburg'

 Between 1712 and 1917, Saint Petersburg was the capital of the powerful Russian Empire.
 Here were all important political institutions of the Empire.
 They produced a social space, which is the main subject of the Summer School.

 The Summer School 2021 is organized by the Department of History (HSE in St. Petersburg) in cooperation with the Department of the History of Eastern Europe (Georg-August University of Göttingen), HSE's partner in the new launched double diploma MA program on Central European History, and is generously supported by the DAAD (German Academic Exchange Service).

 Update 06.06: Dear participants, we are glad to inform you that the Summer School will be organised offline.
 Please keep in mind international requirements by crossing the boarders.

 The Summer School is designed for students of social sciences and humanities.
 The curriculum will include Russian language courses for foreign students, presentations, workshops, partially held in Saint Peterburg’s public space, and master classes, as well as a special cultural program in the city.
 The summer school welcomes students from all German and other universities.
 Admission to the school is also open to students of the Saint Petersburg campus on a competitive basis.

 Information from the DAAD:

-The German Academic Exchange Service (DAAD) will provide up to 12 scholarships for participants from German universities.
+The German Academic Exchange Service (DAAD) will provide scholarships for participants from German universities.
 Students from German universities are eligible to apply for DAAD scholarship that will cover a relevant part of the participation in the Summer School.

 Further information is available on the programme website Go East, German Academic Exchange Service.